 As we learned that each VLAN is usually working on its subnet.
 The network switches mainly work at layer 2 of the OSI model, so they do not examine the logical addresses.
 Therefore for traffic between VLAN inter-VLAN routing is required.
 The Legacy Inter-VLAN routing is the first solution for traffic between different VLAN.
-The legacy Inter-VLAN routing relied on routers with multiple physical interfaces.
+It relies on routers with multiple physical interfaces.
 All interface had to be connected to a separate network and configured with a separate subnet.

 We can see that host 1 is VLAN 100 and host 2 is in VLAN 200.
 So if host 1 wants to send data to host 2, the steps would be following.